dtmehr/startup/README.md

 Backend to show best seller, as well as keep track of bracelets in cart.

-- **Node.js/Express HTTP service** - to be done in the future
+- **Node.js/Express HTTP service** - created functions in shop.js and index.js
-- **Static middleware for frontend** - to be done in the future
+- **Static middleware for frontend** - created functions in shop.js and index.js
-- **Backend service endpoints** - Stores the current user on the server.
-Endpoints for cart totals
+- **Backend service endpoints** - created functions in shop.js and index.js
-- **Frontend calls service endpoints** - to be done in the future.
+- **Frontend calls service endpoints** - created functions in shop.js and index.js

+cart keeps track of selected bracelet. (user clicks the purchase button and the corresponding bracelet is stored as an array in the index.js file called cartItems) the images of the bracelets are no longer hard coded in, they are located in the shop.js file.

 ## DB deliverable